Same-sex marriage in New Jersey: Legislation

 On December 7, 2009, the New Jersey Senate Judiciary Committee approved a same-sex marriage bill by a vote of 7 to 6, after seven hours of testimony and debate.
 It was amended in committee to clarify that clergy would not be required to perform weddings for same-sex couples.
 On January 7, 2010, the New Jersey Senate defeated the measure in a 20–14 vote.

 On February 13, 2012, the Senate passed a bill legalizing same-sex marriage by a vote of 24 to 16, and on February 16, the Assembly passed it by a vote of 42 to 33, with three Republicans and one Democrat not voting, and one Democratic seat temporarily vacant.
 In neither house was the bill passed by a veto-proof majority.
-Governor Christie vetoed the bill the next day and called for a constitutional amendment for same-sex marriage to be presented to the voters as a ballot referendum.
+Governor Christie vetoed the bill the next day and called for a constitutional amendment for same-sex marriage to be presented to voters as a ballot referendum.
 On February 21, 2013, Democratic leaders announced plans to hold a vote to override Christie's veto.
 The legislation needed three additional votes in the Senate and 12 in the House.
-The Legislature had until January 2014 to override the veto.
-Democratic legislative leaders exchanged charges with Christie in July.
+The State Legislature had until January 2014 to override the veto.
+Democratic legislative leaders discussed the matter with Christie in July.
 Senate President Stephen Sweeney said Christie was intimidating some Republicans who supported same-sex marriage, and State Senator Barbara Buono, the Democratic candidate for governor, called Christie the "one man in New Jersey ... that stands in the way of marriage equality".
 Christie said in response: "If you want to change the core of a 2,000-year-old institution, the way to do that is to put it in front of the voters in the state of New Jersey and let them vote".
-In September 2013, legislators in favor of the bill were organizing an attempt at the veto override, and several legislators who did not vote on the bill or voted against committed to supporting it.
+In September 2013, legislators in favor of the bill were organizing an attempt at the veto override, and several legislators who had not voted on the bill or had voted against committed to supporting it.
 However, the veto was not overriden by the January 2014 deadline.